ZainAli1996/nextjs-blog-theme/README.md

 - **Dynamic Blog Pages**: Easily customizable and dynamic blog post pages with clean URLs (`/posts/[id]`).
 - **Multi-Section Homepage**: Flexible homepage layout with multiple engaging content sections (`FirstSection`, `SecondSection`, `ThirdSection`).
-- **Pre-built Static Pages**: Ready-to-use static pages such as About, Authors, and Contact.
+- **Pre-built Static Pages**: Ready-to-use static pages such as About, Authors, Contact, and Privacy Policy.
 - **App Router + TypeScript**: Leverage Next.js App Router for scalable routing, combined with TypeScript for enhanced type safety and maintainable code.
 - **Reusable Components**: Modular and reusable components like `Header` and `Footer`.
 - **Fully Responsive Design**: Optimized for both mobile and desktop devices, ensuring your content looks great on all screen sizes.